Sketching & Painting Holidays In Exotic Locations

 I offer two Painting Holidays to Alta Badia, which can be taken together as a satisfyingly extensive introduction to the area's delights, or individually to suit your personal needs.
 The Dolomites are a virtually infinite source of creative stimulation for the lanscape artist, thus the two itineraries are distinctly different, yet equally inspiring.
-Suitable for total beginners or professional artists alike, non-painting partners with an interest in photography, walking or flowers will find plenty to amuse them .As the cost of these trips is based on the daytime painting activities only, a non-painting partner who is not accompanying you on days out incurs no charge.
+Suitable for total beginners or professional artists alike, non-painting partners with an interest in photography, walking or flowers will find plenty to amuse them.

 If you have any questions about which of the two itineraries is best for you, on combining the itineraries together or extending your time here, then please ask.
 I can also advise on walking routes in the Alta Badia area.